143rd Airlift Squadron

-The 143rd Airlift Squadron (143 AS) is a unit of the 143rd Airlift Wing, Rhode Island Air National Guard (RI ANG) located at Quonset Point Air National Guard Station, Rhode Island.
+The 143rd Airlift Squadron is a unit of the 143rd Airlift Wing, Rhode Island Air National Guard located at Quonset Point Air National Guard Station, Rhode Island.
 The 143rd is equipped with the Lockheed Martin C-130J Super Hercules.

 The squadron descends from the 152nd Observation Squadron, established on 21 August 1939.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

-The origins of the 143rd Airlift Squadron begin in 1915 when concerned Rhode Island residents banded together in the true spirit of the citizen-soldier to purchase two Curtis Model "F" Flying Boats, one of which was assigned to the Rhode Island National Guard.
+The origins of the squadron begin in 1915 when concerned Rhode Island residents banded together to purchase two Curtis Model "F" Flying Boats, one of which was assigned to the Rhode Island National Guard.
 The border conflict in Mexico and America's entry into the First World War prevented much use, and in 1919 the National Guard aircraft, now obsolete, was sold as surplus.

 World War II

-In 1939 President Roosevelt increased measures to prepare the Armed Forces for the inevitable American involvement in World War II.
-The State of Rhode Island was allocated one of only two new observation squadrons authorized by Congress that year.
+In 1939 President Roosevelt increased measures to prepare the Armed Forces for American involvement in World War II.
+The State of Rhode Island was allocated one of two new observation squadrons authorized by Congress that year.
 On 21 August 1939 the 152nd Observation Squadron was organized.
 Less than one year later, on 25 November 1940 it was federalized for extended active duty.
-The training paid off.
-After American entry into World War II, the 152nd Observation Squadron immediately took up its primary mission of anti-submarine patrols along the Northeastern shipping lanes.
+After American entry into World War II, the 152nd Squadron immediately took up its primary mission of antisubmarine patrols along the Northeastern shipping lanes.
 In September 1944 the unit, now designated the 37th Photographic Reconnaissance Squadron, transferred overseas.
-Assigned to the Fifteenth Air Force, squadron pilots flew Photo Reconnaissance missions in northern Italy, southern Germany and the Balkans until June 1945, following the end of the war in Europe on 8 May 1945.
+Assigned to Fifteenth Air Force, squadron pilots flew photographic reconnaissance missions in northern Italy, southern Germany and the Balkans until June 1945, following the end of the war in Europe on 8 May 1945.

 Rhode Island Air National Guard

-The wartime 37th Photographic Reconnaissance Squadron was reactivated and re-designated as the 152nd Fighter Squadron, and was allotted to the Rhode Island Air National Guard (RI ANG), on 24 May 1946.
-It was organized at T. F. Green Municipal Airport, Warwick, Rhode Island and was extended federal recognition on 152nd Fighter-Bomber Squadron as the 152nd Fighter-Bomber Squadron by the National Guard Bureau.
-The 152nd Fighter-Bomber Squadron was entitled to the history, honors, and colors of the 37th.
-The squadron was equipped with F-47 Thunderbolts and was assigned to the Continental Air Command First Air Force.
+The 37th Photographic Reconnaissance Squadron was redesignated the 152nd Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at T. F. Green Municipal Airport, Rhode Island and was extended federal recognition.
+The 152nd Fighter Squadron was equipped with F-47 Thunderbolts and was assigned to the Continental Air Command First Air Force.